CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > convered by this policy.
 >
 > Security vulnerabilities in downstream software (any software that
-> uses Foo-Bar, or plugins to Foo-Bar that are not included with the
+> uses Foo-Bar, or plugins to it that are not included with the
 > Foo-Bar distribution) are not covered by this policy.
 >
 > However, vulnerabilities in upstream software that can affect